RocketDerp/April14_2025/June8_2025/Neil_Postman_in_1985_correct.md

 4. Until Hate, Domination, Dehumanization by the wealthy stops being motivation to promote this list of political parties / candidates.
 Moral reform.
 5. Until Right to Repair and Copyright are reformed so consumers / The Little Guy, has ability to repair and and more power of what they purchase.
 Less power to extremely wealthy, powerful, music cartels, film cartels, corporations.

+&nbsp;

+# Not just publicity stunts

+But also an underlying education, teaching, learning, FAQ / Wiki style system of organized and accumulated knowledge developes.
+Using these "day 100 of" attenton campaigns to refine ideas, grow mutual society-wide understnding, comrpehension on complex problems.